 A Content Delivery Network (CDN) is a large distributed system of servers that deliver web pages, images and other online content to a user based on their geographical location in a secure way.

-Frequently asked questions about CDN security issues and considerations
+Frequently asked questions about CDN security issues

 What is the difference between CDN and hosting?